-Meeting Adjourned 1:36 pm.
+Meeting Adjourned 1:12 pm

-The MSRC is composed of
+Alaska Workers' Compensation Medical Services Review Committee, AS 23.30.095(j)

+The commissioner shall appoint a medical services review committee to assist and advise the department and the board in matters involving the appropriateness, necessity, and cost of medical and related services provided under this chapter.
+The medical services review committee shall consist of nine members to be appointed by the commissioner as follows:

-- one member who is a member of the Alaska State Medical Association; - one member who is a member of the Alaska Chiropractic Society; - one member who is a member of the Alaska State Hospital and Nursing Home Association; - one member who is a health care provider, as defined in AS 09.55.560; - four public members who are not within the definition of "health care provider" in AS 09.55.560; and - one member who is the designee of the commissioner and who shall serve as chair.
+(1) one member who is a member of the Alaska State Medical Association;

+(2) one member who is a member of the Alaska Chiropractic Society;

+(3) one member who is a member of the Alaska State Hospital and Nursing Home Association;

+(4) one member who is a health care provider, as defined in AS 09.55.560;

+(5) four public members who are not within the definition of "health care provider" in AS 09.55.560; and

-The members are appointed by the Commissioner of Labor and Workforce Development.
-No terms for the members are set out in statute or regulation - they serve at the will of the Commissioner.
+(6) one member who is the designee of the commissioner and who shall serve as chair.

-Seat Last Name First Name Affiliation Chairperson Marx Marie Director, Division of Workers' Compensation Alaska State Medical Association Hall, MD Robert J. Orthopedic Physicians Anchorage, Inc. Alaska Chiropractic Society Pfeifer, DC William Family Chiropractic Clinic Alaska State Hospital & Nursing Home Association Newcombe William "Ross" Providence Alaska Medical Center Medical Care Provider Foland, MD Mary Ann Primary Care Associates Lay Member - Industry Steed Misty PACBLU Lay Member - Industry Scott Pam Alaska Timber Insurance Exchange Lay Member - Labor Beltrami Vince AFL-CIO Lay Member - Industry Lindsey Tammi Alaska National Insurance Co.
+Seat Last Name First Name Affiliation Chairperson Marx Marie Director, Division of Workers' Compensation Alaska State Medical Association Hall, MD Robert J. Orthopedic Physicians Anchorage, Inc. Alaska Chiropractic Society Twiford, DC Christopher Arctic Chiropractic Alaska State Hospital & Nursing Home Association House Jennifer Foundation Health Medical Care Provider Foland, MD Mary Ann Primary Care Associates Lay Member - Industry Steed Misty PACBLU Lay Member - Industry Scott Pam Alaska Timber Insurance Exchange Lay Member - Labor Beltrami Vince AFL-CIO Lay Member - Industry Lindsey Tammi Industry